Nazeeefa/Dinoflagellates/analyses/5_bowtie_init.md

 ```
 #### Aligning the reads to the corresponding assembly (contig)

 A high quality transcriptome assembly is expected to have strong representation of the reads (input to the assembler).
-Read representation can be quantified by aligning the RNA-Seq reads back to the transcriptome assembly.
-Bowtie2 aligns the reads to the Trinity assembly and keep account of the read representation statistics.
+Read representation can be quantified by aligning the RNA-Seq reads back to the assembly (in this case, contig file e.g. MMETSP0359.nt.fa).
+Bowtie2 aligns the reads to the contig/assembly file and keep account of the read representation statistics.

 Alignment (for paired-end reads) is performed to capture the read alignment statistics.
 Here, the reads are aligend to their corresponding assembly (contigs).
 (See **Alignment_Rates_All** file for complete results from bowtie).